MatanShahars/DockerComposeElasticStack/README.md

 2. cd to the root directory called "DockerComposeElasticStack-main".
 3. make sure your docker platform is running.
 4. run docker compose up -d.
-5. open kibana portal on "http://localhost:5601" or from inside the local compose network on "http://kibana:5601"
+5. open kibana portal on "http://localhost:5601" or from the local compose network on "http://kibana:5601"
 6. open the log view by choose the Discover section in the kibana menu.
 7. open the data table visualization by choose the visualize section in the kibana menu.
 5. Enjoy :)